Women in a Celtic Church: Academic reviews

 Women in a Celtic Church was also reviewed by Judith L. Bishop of the Graduate Theological Union in Berkeley, California for Spiritus: A Journal of Christian Spirituality.
 Holding a positive opinion of the text, Bishop believed that Harrington's book's strength lay in its "in-depth, comprehensive study of the extant primary texts", accompanied by a "thought provoking" introduction.
 Joseph F. Kelly of John Carroll University published his review of the work in the Church History journal, publication of the American Society of Church History.
 Erroneously referring to Harrington as "Harrison", Kelly notes that she has performed "a very thorough job" which would be of "great value" to those studying Irish and Celtic Christianity.
 He nevertheless noted that he had noticed two shortcomings; first, that she includes information from sources that do not advance her case, and second, that she had not focused enough on the "notion of Women" in Early Medieval Ireland.

 In The Journal of Ecclesiastical History, Marie Therese Flanagan of Queen's University Belfast proclaimed that the primary problem with the book was its title, which contrasted with Harrington's rejection of the term "Celtic" as useful when dealing with Early Medieval Ireland.
 Flanagan ended her review by recommending that those interested in Harrington's book read Dianne Hall's Women and the Church in Medieval Ireland, c.
 1140–1540 (Dublin 2003).
 Elva Johnston of University College Dublin published a review in The English Historical Review in which she describes Harrington's title as "misleading" but feels that the author was "thoroughly at home" in dealing with Victorian-era interpretations of Early Medieval Ireland.
 She is much more critical however of Harrington's discussion of her primary topic, exclaiming that she "does not do nearly enough to locate the experiences of religious women with specificity" and that, as such, readers will turn back to the work of Kathleen Hughes.
 Claiming that Harrington covers too long a period, she believes that much of the detail was "fuzzy or, in some cases, inaccurate".
 Although believing that the author provides a good overview of the primary sources, Johnston believes that they have been "imperfectly" analysed.

 Media reviews

 David Murphy reviewed Harrington's work in Studies: An Irish Quarterly Review, the publication of the Irish Province of the Society of Jesus.
 Describing it as a "very interesting book", he commended Harrington's use of first-hand sources.
-Although generally positive, Murphy criticised the books' structure, believing that it "detracts from its readability".
+Although generally positive, Murphy criticised the book's structure, believing that it "detracts from its readability".
 Summarising his review, he highlights the 2003 publication of Dianne Hall's Women and the Church in Medieval Ireland, c.
 1140-1540, which chronologically takes off where Harrington's work ends.